 Phase contrast optical components can be added to virtually any brightfield microscope, provided the specialized phase objectives conform to the tube length parameters, and the condenser will accept an annular phase ring of the correct size.
 The major manufacturers all provide phase contrast accessories for their research and teaching-level microscopes, in both upright and inverted (tissue culture) configurations.

 Typical phase contrast components available for the upright Nikon research microscopes from the Eclipse series are illustrated in Figure 1, although similar accessories are also produced by other manufacturers.
 The condenser presented in Figure 1 is a universal system designed for applications utilizing a wide range of magnifications (between 2x and 100x) and accessories for several contrast-enhancement techniques, including differential interference contrast (DIC), darkfield, and phase contrast.
 Objectives containing internal phase plates are offered with a variety of optical correction factors, ranging from simple achromats to plan apochromats.
 In addition, phase plates are available with several levels of surround wavefront attenuation to yield varying degrees of contrast and background intensity.
-Both positive and negative phase objectives are also produced by many of the manufacturers.
+Microscope objective lens manufacturers such as Nikon typically produce both positive and negative phase lenses.

 In order to align the condenser annulus with the phase plate in the objective rear focal plane, a phase telescope (as illustrated in Figure 1) that inserts into one of the microscope eyepiece observation tubes can be employed.
 A complete phase accessory kit ranges in cost from several hundred to several thousand dollars, depending upon the objective correction factor, complexity and optical correction of the substage condenser, and whether or not a phase telescope is included.
 The following sections describe these components in greater detail and present a guide to configuration and alignment of phase contrast microscopes.